Land grabbing: Displacement

 Another criticism of investment in land is the potential for large-scale displacement of local people without adequate compensation, in either land or money.
-These displacements often result in resettlement in marginal lands, loss of livelihoods especially in the case of pastoralists, gender-specific erosion of social networks.
+These displacements often result in resettlement in marginal lands, restricting their use of resources on common land (such as water, grazing, and forests), resulting in loss of livelihoods especially in the case of pastoralists, gender-specific erosion of social networks.
 Villagers were most often compensated as according to national guidelines for loss of land, loss of improvements over time on the land, and sometimes future harvests.
 However, compensation guidelines vary significantly between countries and depending on the types of projects undertaken.
 One study by the IIED concluded that guidelines for compensation given to displaced villagers in Ethiopia and Ghana was insufficient to restore livelihoods lost through dislocation.

 There are a number of issues with the process of relocating locals to other areas where land is less fertile.
 In the process of relocation, often changed or lost are historical methods of farming, existing social ties, sources of income, and livelihoods.
 This holds drastic impacts especially in the case of women, who rely greatly upon such informal relationships.